basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 Buttons
 * Update whole track - Delete and recreate all generated meshes for all curves.
 This can take several seconds for larger racetracks.
 * Add curve - Add a new curve to the end of the track and select it.
+* Create closed circuit - Attempts to adjust the curves to create a closed circuit.
+Refer to the **Creating a closed circuit** section earlier in this document.
 * Delete meshes - Delete all generated meshes.
 * Clear templates - Clear the track templates from all curves (sets them to null).